-To examine male-female occupational segregation and its relationship to occupational skill requirements, we link the DOT measures and the other occupational characteristics to occupations in the decennial Censuses from 1970-2000, and the 2012 3-year American Community Survey (denoted as 2012).
+We link the DOT measures and the other occupational characteristics to occupations in the decennial Censuses from 1970-2000, and the 2012 3-year American Community Survey (denoted as 2012).
 We use the crosswalk developed by Blau et al. (2013) to convert occupations in the earlier Census years and the ACS to the 2000 Census occupational coding (see details in the Data appendix.)

 The DOT uses an internal coding system, but the 1977 data are also linked to a CPS file that provides 1970 Census occupational codes.
 We use these to match both 1991 and 1977 DOT codes to 2000 Census occupations.
 In this way, we were able to link DOT ratings to 476 of the 505 Census occupational codes.
 (See the Data appendix for a further description of this process.)
 Because the DOT contains more detail than the Census occupation coding scheme (so that each Census code contains a number of DOT occupations), we average the ratings across all DOT occupations within a Census code, with weights corresponding to that occupation's share of employment.
 This means that, although most of our DOT measures are categorical, they are continuous within our data.
 When possible, we assign occupations their 1977 DOT measures for the 1970 and 1980 Censuses, and the 1991 DOT measures thereafter.
-This is not possible with the physical demands12 and certain environmental conditions, however, which are only available in 1991; for these measures, we use the 1991 measures for all years.
+This is not possible with the physical demands16 and certain environmental conditions, however, which are only available in 1991; for these measures, we use the 1991 measures for all years.